-With this version I wanted to keep it really simple and have just a few ingredients lending their flavours to this family staple.
+I wanted to keep this Bolognese sauce recipe really simple and easy and have just a few ingredients lending their flavours to this family staple.
 I started with a simple soffrito/mirepoix consisting of carrot, onion and celery which adds real depth of flavour to the finished sauce.
 I also browned the beef because I think that it adds real meatiness.
 You could of course just add the mince to the soffrito once it’s cooked but I just don’t think it does as much to the finished dish.

 - 500 g beef mince/ground beef